-Ernest Anthony Myers CPA (Non-Executive Director)
+Ernest Anthony Myers CPA (CEO & Executive Director)

 Mr Myers, an Accountant by profession, has held senior management and executive roles within a number of ASX listed companies.
 During his career he has been instrumental in the capital raisings and financial management of these companies.
 He has played a key role in managing the Group's African portfolio.

-Mr Myers joined Pancontinental in March 2004 and has served in a number of executive and non-executive roles.
+Mr Myers joined Pancontinental in March 2004, was appointed Executive Director in January 2009 and Chief Executive Officer in November 2018.